 London stocks follow Europe lower as Trump tests positive for COVID-19

-Oct 2 (Reuters) - London-listed shares fell on Friday, tracking losses in global stock markets after U.S. President Donald Trump tested positive for the novel coronavirus, with domestic investors also staying cautious on an uncertain outlook for Brexit.
+Oct 2 (Reuters) - Brexit concerns kept London-listed shares in negative territory on Friday as global stock markets steadied from the initial shock of U.S. President Donald Trump testing positive for the novel coronavirus.

 Trump said on Friday he and his wife Melania had tested positive for COVID-19 and were going into quarantine, raising concerns about the impact on his presidential campaign less than five weeks before the election.

-The blue-chip FTSE 100 index .FTSE fell 1.1% and was on track to record its third consecutive weekly decline.
+The blue-chip FTSE 100 index .FTSE fell 0.5% and was on track to end the week roughly flat after two weeks of losses.

+"The initial knee-jerk reaction was on the possibility of the U.S. elections being affected but, with markets being largely off lows, investors (are) focusing on European markets (to) continue to be mildly pessimistic, having most of their attention on Brexit developments," said Chris Bailey, a strategist at Raymond James.

+The blue-chip index currently trades higher than its March lows, but rising COVID-19 infections and Brexit uncertainty have led the index to trade range-bound, dampening investor optimism around fresh stimulus measures.

-The mid-cap FTSE 250 .FTMC lost 0.8%, with rising COVID-19 infections and fresh lockdown fears in the UK also dampening sentiment.
+The mid-cap FTSE 250 .FTMC lost 0.6%, with increasing cases and fresh lockdown fears in the UK also dampening sentiment.

 The British Chamber of Commerce said on Friday many more British companies reported a fall in sales over the past three months than the ones who experienced an upswing, despite the lifting of most coronavirus restrictions.